Career Profile: Public Relations Manager

 Public relations managers are needed to maintain the integrity of business brands in the eyes of the public.
-Employment opportunities for public relations managers are expected to increase 17 percent by 2016, according to CNN Money.
+Employment opportunities for public relations managers are expected to increase 17 percent, according to CNN Money.
 Public relations managers earn an average salary of $82,180 annually.

 What Does a Public Relations Manager Do?